kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ![images/medium-settings-screen.png](images/medium-settings-screen.png)

 Create a new API Token.
-Don't worry, we've already revoked the one in this screenshot. 😈
+Don't worry; we have already revoked the one in this screenshot. 😈

 ![images/medium-token-screen.png](images/medium-token-screen.png)